jett-liu/Nanopore_plasmid_bin_assemble_polish/README.md

 Nanopore.txt
 ```

-Canu also needs to be installed from the binary release: https://github.com/marbl/canu/releases
+Canu also needs to be installed from the binary distribution: https://github.com/marbl/canu/releases

 To run the script:
 ```